An "Opinion Reproduction Number" for Infodemics in a Bounded-Confidence Content-Spreading Process on Networks: Forecasting an ``infodemic'' on a large network

-To write down the probability generating function for the number of second neighbors (i.e., the neighbors of neighbors) of a source node in a dissemination tree, we use a similar argument, but now we use the excess degree distribution instead of the degree distribution.
-We obtain
+To {obtain} the probability generating function for the number of second neighbors (i.e., the neighbors of neighbors) of a source node in a dissemination tree, we use a similar argument, but now we use the excess degree distribution instead of the degree distribution. {This yields the probability generating function}

-If a network $G$ is infinite (or at least large enough so that we can neglect finite-size effects), nodes cannot be activated more than once, and the content spread yields a directed acyclic graph (i.e., the dissemination tree), it follows that $g_a\left(1 + (z - 1)s(x_0,c)\right) = g_1\left(1 + (z - 1)s(x_0,c)\right)$ is the probability generating function for the number of nodes that spread a piece of content that they received directly from a single node at level $a$ of the dissemination tree.
+If a network $G$ is infinite (or at least large enough so that we can neglect finite-size effects), nodes cannot {activate} more than once, and the content spread yields a directed acyclic graph (i.e., a dissemination tree). {Consequently,} $g_a\left(1 + (z - 1)s(x_0,c)\right) = g_1\left(1 + (z - 1)s(x_0,c)\right)$ is the probability generating function for the number of nodes that spread a piece of content that they received directly from a single node at level $a$ of a dissemination tree.
 Importantly, we are relying on the assumption that the number of times that a piece of content is spread is much smaller than the total number of nodes of a network.
-We expect our approximation to be reasonable in the first few generations of a dissemination tree, which describe the early stages of content spread.